microsoft/DirectX-Specs/d3d/HLSL_ShaderModel6_5.md

 representing the partitioning of the current wave into groups of lanes, as described above.
-Bits in the masks at positions beyond current implementation's wave width, or corresponding to inactive lanes, are ignored (assumed to be 0).
+Bits in the masks at positions beyond current implementation's wave width, or corresponding to inactive or helper lanes, are ignored (assumed to be 0).
 If the masks do not form non-intersecting subsets of lanes, then the values returned by this intrinsic are undefined.
 Bitmasks for all lanes belonging to the same group are required to match,